CRV7: Development

-The CRV7 was an offshoot of late 1950s research at CARDE into high-performance solid fuel rockets, performed as a part of a general program studying anti-ballistic missiles.
+The CRV7 was an offshoot of late 1950s research at CARDE (now DRDC Valcartier) into high-performance solid fuel rockets, research performed as a part of a general program studying anti-ballistic missiles.
 With Aerojet's assistance, CARDE and Bristol developed the "Propulsion Test Vehicle" to test new fuel and engine designs.
-This program led to the development of the Black Brant sounding rocket, which first flew in 1965 and has had a long and successful career since then.
-Engineer Jose Tharayil from Bristol Aerospace is considered the driving force behind the CRV-7's development and production.
+This program led to the development of the Black Brant sounding rocket, which first flew in 1960 and has had a long and successful career since then.
+Engineer Jose Tharayil from Bristol Aerospace is considered the driving force behind the CRV7's development and production.

 In the early 1970s, CARDE and Bristol decided to use the same propellant and engine design for a new 2.75-inch rocket to equip the Canadair CF-104 Starfighter.
 The resulting RLU-5001/B (C-14) engine was first delivered by Bristol in production form in 1973.
 It had a total impulse of 2,320 lbf·s (10.3 kN·s) and a burn time of 2.2 seconds.
-The empty weight of the rocket is 6.6 kg and it is normally equipped with a 10 lb (4.5 kg) high-explosive warhead taken from U.S. rockets.
+The empty weight of the rocket is 6.6 kg, and it is normally equipped with a 10 lb (4.5 kg) high-explosive warhead taken from U.S. rockets.

 Compared to the U.S. Mk 40 FFAR Mighty Mouse rockets the CRV7 replaced, the higher energy fuel and newer fuselage design led to a longer and much flatter trajectory, with twice the energy on impact.
 Its maximum effective range is over 4,000 m, allowing launch from beyond the envelope of most short-range anti-aircraft weapons.
 In comparison, the Mighty Mouse or Hydra 70 requires launches from much shorter ranges, potentially placing the launch aircraft within the range of ground-based weapons arranged around the target.